|

 During the morning sessions, there are also lectures about addressing issues, bit splitting, ospf area bit

-have found it quicker and more efficiently.
-Basic configuration tasks are not dicussed and must be understood
+Basic configuration tasks and the theories are not discussed and must be understood

 before you come to the camp.